Dark Ages Gaming at Dogs of War 2017

 Striking back, the Spanish also punch a hole!
 Russ will need to come to the rescue now...

-Trembling at the thought of Sergey Bubka's heathen eight-legged steed, on the opposite flank the Rus spearmen fight valiantly as they are overwhelmed by a swirling sea of Spanish knights!
+By the pale light of Sergey Bubka's hairy huge helmet, on the opposite flank the Rus spearmen fight valiantly as they are overwhelmed by a swirling sea of Spanish knights!

 What an Atmosphere!